-In this decision I'm considering Mr S's complaint about Carey.
-However, I accept that it's likely other parties were involved in the transaction complained about, including ILAWS and GFI and possibly Firm E/Firm F.
+In this decision I'm considering Mr W's complaint about Carey.
+However, I accept that it's possible other parties were involved in the transaction complained about, including GFI and possibly Mr C.

 The DISP rules set out that when an Ombudsman's determination includes a money award, then that money award may be such amount as the Ombudsman considers to be fair compensation for financial loss, whether or not a Court would award compensation (DISP 3.7.2R).